tarekziade/blog/entries/hackaton.rst

 & `Ronan <https://twitter.com/amicel>`_.
 We teamed up to build a web application from scratch in 24 hours, from Saturday 12 am to Sunday 12 am.
-Ronan had to go home at some point but Olivier and I stayed up until now... :)
+Ronan had to go home at some point but Olivier and I stayed up all night... :)

 http://whatthefeuille.com is a web app we created to let you find out from what tree or plant a leaf is.